kwaroran/character-card-spec-v3/SPEC_V3.md

 ## CHARX

 CharacterCardV3 objects could be embedded in CHARX files.
 The CHARX file is a file format that is used to store the CharacterCardV3 object.
 The CHARX file is a zip file that contains the CharacterCardV3 object as a JSON file, and with other assets embedded.
 The CHARX file *MUST* have a JSON file that contains the CharacterCardV3 object.
-The JSON file *MUST* be named `card.json` at the root of the zip file. . the assets embedded in the CHARX file can be accessed by `embeded://path/to/asset.png` URI. the path is case sensitive, and sepearated by `/`.
+The JSON file *MUST* be named `card.json` at the root of the zip file. . the assets embedded in the CHARX file can be accessed by `embeded://path/to/asset.png` URI (Not `embedded://`). the path is case sensitive, and sepearated by `/`.
 CHARX file uses `.charx` file extension.

 CHARX file *SHOULD* follow this rule saving the assets:
 - if the asset is a image like `.png` or `.avif`, the asset *SHOULD* be saved at 'assets/{type}/images/' directory.